UbiquityRobotics/learn/quick_start/loki/loki_beta.md

 ## Getting Started with Loki for Beta Testers

+### Note: since the release of the January SD card image, this documentation is no longer accurate.
+We are working to bring it up to date.

 Loki is a ROS controlled differential drive robot designed for educational purposes by Ubiquity Robotics.
 As such, it has code that is in many cases identical to our general purpose Magni Platform.
 A program written to navigate a one meter square for Loki wil navigate an identical one meter square for Magni.
 Loki is designed to be a fully capable ROS robot at the absolutely lowest price possible.
 It allows those with extremely limited budgets to learn how to program a real robot.
 Of course, there are some limitations.
 It is dificult to add sensors because of limited power.
 There are no cliff detectors, so running on a table exposes the robot to a fall.
 The soft rubber tires can make ugly scuff marks on smooth painted surfaces.
 Running on a 1M by 1M sheet of plywood or foam board is recommended.